gpr-opthyprms

 --termeps NUMBER

-Termination criteria for L-BFGS optimizer (see L-BFGS code).
+Termination criterion for the L-BFGS optimizer (see L-BFGS code).

 (Default: 1e-05)